Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/cimagelist-class.md

 ### <a name="return-value"></a>Návratová hodnota

-Hodnota barvy RGB barvy pozadí `CImageList` objektu.
+Hodnota barvy RGB barvy pozadí objektu `CImageList`

 ### <a name="example"></a>Příklad